MicrosoftDocs/dynamics-365-project-operations/articles/project-management/saving-changes-to-projects.md

 ![Save in progress.](media/saveinprogress.png)

 A red x indicates the save to Dataverse failed, and the project reverts to the previous state upon reload (this reload shows a warning banner and requires a page refresh to revert the failed save and continue editing).
+When a save fails, users can navigate to the PSS Error Log (under the Settings area) to see more details on what caused the error.

 ![Save failure.](media/savefailure.png)